To many of us pets are family members. So it is good to know that travelling with them can be easy by train.

 - being up-to-date with all the necessary vaccines

-Dogs, cats and other small animals can travel free of charge on all domestic British trains.
-This is of course depends on all rules being met and no danger being caused to fellow passengers.
-Travellers can bring up to a maximum of two pets per passenger, as long as they do not endanger or inconvenience passengers or staff.
-Note that you’ll need to pay a small fee to travel with a pet on the Caledonian Sleeper.
+You can bring dogs, cats and other small animals free of charge on all domestic British trains.
+This depends, of course, depends on all rules being met and no danger being caused to fellow passengers.
+Travellers can bring up to a maximum of two pets each, as long as they do not endanger or inconvenience passengers or staff.
+Note that you’ll need to pay a small fee to travel with a pet on the Caledonian Sleeper train to Scotland.

-Eurostar do not permit pets on board their trains.
+Eurostar does not permit pets on board its trains.
 However, you can still travel by train and ferry to mainland Europe from the UK.
-For example, from the UK to The Netherlands, you and your pet can take the 19:32 train from London Liverpool Street station to Harwich, where you can catch the overnight ferry to Hoek.
-Pets are welcome on board (dogs are not allowed in public areas on the ship but they are provided with a clean and secure kennel -- with CCTV streaming available!)
-Other animals are required to be in a suitable cage/box.
-Upon arrival in the Netherlands, you can take trains to a range of popular European destinations.
+For example, from the UK to the Netherlands, you and your pet can take the 19:32 train from London Liverpool Street station to Harwich, where you can catch the overnight ferry to Hoek van Holland.
+Pets are welcome on board (dogs are not allowed in public areas on the ship but they are provided with a clean and secure kennel, with CCTV streaming available).
+Other animals are required to be in a suitable cage or box.
+Upon arrival in the Netherlands, you can take trains throughout the country, or into many other countries very easily including Belgium, Germany and France.

-Once in mainland Europe, train travel with pets is achievable, as most rail operators offer relatively pet-friendly policies.
+Once in mainland Europe, train travel with pets is easily done, as most rail operators offer relatively pet-friendly policies.
 Animals in boxes or cages should always be accepted.
+For a more detailed breakdown of pets on trains according to each train operator, see our help article.

 - Spain: Small animals are allowed.
-Pets over 10kg will not be allowed onboard trains in Spain.
+Pets over 10kg are not allowed onboard trains in Spain.

 - France: Pets are allowed on board.
 There are small charges for dogs/other animals in cages.
 Larger dogs on leads pay half a standard class fare.